 I remember our visits and being called by a different name every time I saw her.
 When an opportunity was given to me to volunteer at Joe’s Club, I jumped at it.
 Within a few days, I went from volunteer to part-time employee to full time program director.
 And today, it’s proud leader.

-In the past 9 years I have seen BAFI flourish and become a beacon in the Brevard County non-profit landscape.
+In the past nine years, I have seen BAFI flourish and become a beacon in the Brevard County nonprofit landscape.
 With rock solid community partners like Brevard County Commissioners, United Way, SCAT, and many more, BAFI is able to serve thousands of families each year.
 And truly, no one who needs services is turned away.

 BAFI’s appreciation expands beyond the Space Coast.
 In 2010, Safe-Ride was awarded as the Nation’s Top Alzheimer’s Transportation system in the nation.
 And then two years later, BAFI was named the Most Innovative Adult Day Care in the country.